 - Successfully pass screening and background check requirements.

 - Successfully complete initial training provided by the CASA in the Heart of Texas program.

 (30 hours of initial training plus 3 hours of courtroom observation)

 - Be able to make a 12-18 month commitment to a case.
 (An average of 10-20 hours per month)

 - Be able to keep information confidential and work within established program guidelines.

-- Recognize the privilege that being a CASA volunteer for a child is.
+- Recognize the privilege that being a CASA volunteer Advocate for a child is.

 - You cannot be a current foster parent or be in the process of adopting a child from Child Protective Services.